Motion-driven Visual Tempo Learning for Video-based Action Recognition: Acknowledgment

+He has co-/authored more than 50 articles on international SCI-indexed journals and conferences.
+He is an Associate Editor of the SCI-indexed journal \textit{The Visual Computer} (IF=2.601), a Guest Editor of \textit{Journal of Visual Communications and Image Representation} (IF=2.678) and \textit{CC\&HTS} (IF=1.339).
+He is the first organizer of the ACCV2020 Workshop on MMHAU (Japan).
+He received the ``Best Student Paper" Award in the $4^{th}$ Asian Conference on Artificial Intelligence Technology. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }] {\textbf{Junsong Yuan}} is Professor and Director of Visual Computing Lab at Department of Computer Science and Engineering (CSE), State University of New York at Buffalo, USA.
-Before joining SUNY Buffalo, he was Associate Professor (2015-2018) and Nanyang Assistant Professor (2009-2015) at Nanyang Technological University (NTU), Singapore.
-He obtained his Ph.D. from Northwestern University in 2009, M.Eng. from National University of Singapore in 2005, and B.Eng. from Huazhong University of Science Technology (HUST) in 2002.
+\begin{IEEEbiography}[{ }] {\textbf{Junsong Yuan}} is Professor and Director of Visual Computing Lab at Department of Computer Science and Engineering, State University of New York at Buffalo (UB), USA.
+Before that he was Associate Professor (2015-2018) and Nanyang Assistant Professor (2009-2015) at Nanyang Technological University (NTU), Singapore.
+He obtained his Ph.D. from Northwestern University in 2009, M. Eng. from National University of Singapore in 2005, and B. Eng. from Huazhong University of Science Technology in 2002.
 His research interests include computer vision, pattern recognition, video analytics, human action and gesture analysis, large-scale visual search and mining.
 He received Best Paper Award from IEEE Trans. on Multimedia, Nanyang Assistant Professorship from NTU, and Outstanding EECS Ph.D.
 Thesis award from Northwestern University.

-He served as Associate Editor of IEEE Trans. on Image Processing (T-IP), IEEE Trans. on Circuits and Systems for Video Technology (T-CSVT), Machine Vision and Applications (MVA), and Senior Area Editor of Journal of Visual Communications and Image Representation (JVCI).
-He was Program Co-Chair of IEEE Conf. on Multimedia Expo (ICME'18), and served as Area Chair for CVPR, ICCV, and ACM MM.
+He served as Associate Editor of IEEE Trans. on Image Processing (T-IP), IEEE Trans. on Circuits and Systems for Video Technology (T-CSVT), Machine Vision and Applications, and Senior Area Editor of Journal of Visual Communications and Image Representation.
+He was Program Co-Chair of IEEE Conf. on Multimedia Expo (ICME'18), and Area Chair for CVPR, ICCV, ECCV, and ACM MM.
+He was elected senator at both NTU and UB.
 He is a Fellow of IEEE and IAPR. \end{IEEEbiography}